-In Richard Ford’s seventh novel, Canada, the title doesn’t come into play until well into the action of the 418-page book and yet the title is the metaphor that wraps around the whole of the story of our narrator, 15-year-old Dell Parsons, and makes this a novel about big truths told by a writer with clear vision.
+In Richard Ford’s seventh novel, Canada, the title doesn’t come into play until well into the action and yet is the metaphor that wraps around the whole of the story of our narrator, 15-year-old Dell Parsons, and makes this a novel about big truths told by a writer with clear vision.

 One would expect no less from Ford.
 His book publications, in both the short and long forms of fiction, go back to 1976’s A Piece of My Heart, followed by eight others over the next 30 years.
 This is the first since 2006, when he finished the Frank Bascombe trilogy with The Lay of the Land.
 The middle book in that series, Independence Day, in 1995, won Ford the Pulitzer Prize.
 The first in that series, of course, was The Sportswriter, which began to bring Ford a wider reading public beyond the halls of schools and colleges, where his earlier short stories were well regarded and frequently anthologized.

 In the new novel, Dell’s father, Bev, is a former Army Air Corps soldier released from service and suddenly at loose ends, but particularly challenged in his efforts to earn a living that will support his wife, Neeva, and their two children, fraternal twins Dell and Berner.
 Through his own misapplication of energies, the father ends up in a bit of a jam, his solution for which is to rob a bank.
 As Dell points out, it all could have been prevented — the bank robbery, his parents’ incarceration, his mother’s suicide, his sister’s running away and the steering of Dell’s life through a plan hatched by his mother in the hours between the bank robbery and her arrest.
 But it wasn’t prevented.
 And so we have a story that evokes the dissolution of one American family, not for important reasons and yet for reasons that matter and have grave consequences — mistakes in judgment.